duquejo/ThumbsUp/README.md

 ## Are you a Docker enthusiast?
 I dockerized the application, so I'm going to give you some useful commands to execute it.
 (You must have Docker installed).

 1) Be sure you create the .env variables first.
-It will provide the production configuration as priority, so if you have a _.env.production_ file, it will be taken as the main configuration file, likewise the `.env` configuration will also be valid.
+It will provide the production configuration as priority, so if you have a _.env.production_ file, it will be taken as the master configuration file, likewise the `.env` configuration will also be valid.

 2) Build the docker image.
 ```sh